-Dead and decaying boxes coming back to life sounds like something straight out of Zombie movie.
+Dead and decaying boxes coming back to life sounds like something straight out of a Zombie movie.
 Undead wooden shipping crates may not be on the hunt for brains but they will eat away at your bottom line with the space they take up.

-Save your company from the Box-Apocalypse today, before its too late!
+Save your company from the Box Apocalypse today, before it's too late!

 Enough scare tactics!